Are you asking me what my favorite falafel sauce is?

 Falafel Sauce with Sesame & Yogurt

-Other stuff you can add to it then: a fresh salad with feta, tomatoes and cucumber (a Greek salad is just delicious here) and extra dipping sauce such as homemade hummus, baba ganoush or a spicy brava sauce… Serve the falafels, sauce and salad separately or stuff it al into a tortilla wrap or something.
-Mediterranean fast food.
-Dig in.
+What other mediterranean stuff could you add to it then.
+A fresh salad with feta, tomatoes and cucumber (a Greek salad is just delicious here) and extra dipping sauce such as homemade hummus, baba ganoush or a spicy brava sauce… Serve the falafels, sauce and salad separately.
+Or stuff it al into a tortilla wrap or pita bread or something.

 - 7 oz unsweetened yogurt (200 g)